Mathematics Placement Exam

 If I do not place into the course required by my major, what can I do?

-The first step is to take the MPE and have your exam evaluated.
+The first step is to take the Mathematics Placement Exam and have your exam evaluated.
 If you do not place

 into the course you need, you can work through your personalized study plan and